Decentral-America/docs/docs/02_decentralchain/09_protocol.rst

 Blockchain Data Types
 =====================

-The blockchain data types are the data types that are used to describe 02_decentralchain of blockchain entities.
+The blockchain data types are the data types that are used to describe the :ref:`binary format <02_decentralchain/10_binary-format:Binary Format>` of blockchain entities.
 Here’s a list of blockchain data types:

 .. csv-table:: Blockchain Data Types
   :file: ../_static/02_decentralchain/tables/034_Blockchain-Data-Types.csv